Link Search Menu Expand Document

 Create a Docker container

-Next you will create a Docker container for your webserver.
-Start by addressing all the TODO(!) comments in the docker/Dockerfile generated from the project templates.
-In the deploy stage, you can add command-line parameters (e.g. your server configuration file name) for the ENTRYPOINT binary with the CMD statement.
+In the deploy stage, you should add command-line parameters (e.g. your server configuration file name) for the ENTRYPOINT binary using the CMD statement.
 Make sure you COPY your configuration file from the builder stage so it’s accessible in the deploy stage (see Docker docs on multi-stage builds).

 Make sure you submit your updated Dockerfile to your repository.